Flowchart Tutorial -

 • Inconsistent flow direction: Overall a flowchart should have a consistent flow direction.
 It should be top-to-bottom or left-to-right (or right-to-left for RTL languages).
 Try to avoid mixing top-to-bottom and left-to-right flows in the same flowchart.
 Multi-column and S-shaped flowcharts are fine too, as long as the flowchart is consistent.

 • Inconsistent branch direction: It's easier to follow the logic of a flowchart if the branching directions are consistent.
-For example, you could make the True conditions always flow out of the bottoms of Decision symbols and the False conditions flow out of the right sides of Decision symbols.
+For example, you could make the True conditions always flow out of the bottom of Decision symbols and the False conditions flow out of the right sides of Decision symbols.

 • Too many colors: There's nothing wrong with a nice, stylistic flowchart, but don't overdo it.
 You don't want the flowchart's message to get lost in a sea of visual noise.